Master's programme in Design - Spatial Design

 2. Declaration of intent and CV

-In your declaration of intent, which has to be written in English, you describe why you want to attend the Master’s programme Spatial Design.
+In your declaration of intent, which has to be written in English, you describe why you want to attend the Master’s programme in Spatial Design.

 Describe a study, project or interest and how you want to work with developing and delving more deeply into this during the Master's programme.
 Explain how this work relates specifically to the subject area and on the relevance to issues in society at large.
 Describe what you hope to work with after your degree and what contexts you seek to operate in.
 Also, please present any questions about the programme that you would like to ask in the event of an interview.

-Write about two (2) A4 pages, (4000 characters including spaces)
+Write about two (2) A4 pages, (4000 characters including spaces).

 Submit a CV (A4 portrait format), in which you list all your study programmes, work-experience and other information that you think is interesting in your application to us.